Heavy holographic correlators in defect conformal field theories: Top-down approach

-\paragraph{Holographic description} The one-point function of a light scalar which was obtained above can also be computed on the dual gravity side.
-As we have already mentioned, there are two approaches, top-down and bottom-up.
-Here we sketch the top-down approach.
-The near-horizon geometry of a large number $N$ of coincident D3-branes is AdS$_5 \times\tn{S}^5$ whose metric is given by
+AdS/{d}CFT correlation functions can also be computed on the dual string theory side.
+The near-horizon geometry of a large number $N$ of coincident D3-branes is AdS$_5 \times\tn{S}^5$ whose metric (in Euclidean signature) is,

-The dual system of the domain wall solution \eqref{DomainWall} consists of a probe D5-brane which extends in the radial direction of AdS$_5$ and wraps AdS$_4\times\text{S}^2\subset\text{AdS}_5\times\text{S}^5$, with $k$ units of magnetic flux through S$^2$.
-The worldvolume action of the probe D5-brane is given by the sum of the Dirac-Born-Infeld action and the Wess-Zumino term:
+The probe D5-brane extends in the radial direction of AdS$_5$ and wraps AdS$_4\times\text{S}^2\subset\text{AdS}_5\times\text{S}^5$, with $k$ units of magnetic flux through S$^2$.
+Solving the probe D5-brane equations of motion, we find the following solution \cite{KarchRandall01b}: